 Many people think that the early signs of Parkinson's are normal signs of aging.
 For this reason, they may not seek help.

-However, treatment is more likely to be effective if a person takes it early in the development of PD.
+However, treatment is more likely to be effective if a person takes it early in the development of Parkinson's disease.
 For this reason, it is important to get an early diagnosis if possible.

 If treatment does not start until the person has clear symptoms, it will not be as effective.